amzsaint/circuitmcp/README.md

 ## Installation

-### Using UVX in Cursor (Recommended)
+### Using UVX in Cursor or Claude Desktop (Recommended)

-The easiest way to install CircuitMCP is using UVX directly in Cursor:
+The easiest way to install CircuitMCP is using UVX directly in Cursor or Claude Desktop:

 ```bash
 # Install the package from GitHub